 In fact, foregoing any of these can be detrimental to your quest for optimal hormone levels.
 Particularly DHEA and testosterone, so yes, it's quite the challenge.

-Luckily, you can increase DHEA directly by supplementing with ready-made DHEA products like oral tablets of micronized DHEA.
+Luckily, you can increase DHEA directly by supplementing with ready-made DHEA products like oral tablets of micronized DHEA (dhea 25 mg and dhea 10 mg).
 There are also several topical DHEA creams available.

 Improve Cortisol/ DHEA Ratio